-October 24th will mark the multi-day Hindu celebration of Diwali, the Festival of Light.
-All over the world Hindus, Sikhs, Jains, and Newar Buddhists lit oil lamps and placed them in their homes and businesses to invite the Goddess of Prosperity, Lakshmi, to bring good fortune to them.
+November 10th will mark the multi-day Hindu celebration of Diwali, the Festival of Light.
+All over the world Hindus, Sikhs, Jains, and Newar Buddhists will light oil lamps and place them in their homes and businesses to invite the Goddess of Prosperity, Lakshmi, to bring good fortune to them.
 She doesn’t come willingly, though; she needs to be enticed.
 Devotees clean their homes and light lamps, hoping the bright lights will attract her.
 Families gather to feast and give gifts.
 They gamble, believing that winners will be lucky in the year to come.
 They offer sweets and prayers to Lakshmi.

 Gifts.
 Blessings.
 Light ruling over darkness